fred-xue/annotated-transformer/README.md

 The code differs from the original Annotated Transformer in the following ways:
 * Runs on PyTorch 1.3 (original code was for version 0.3);
 * As the original en-de OpenNMT doesn't load in recent versions of PyTorch, the last part of the notebook (analysis of attention weights, etc.) uses an IWSLT rather than WMT model;
-* Removed some deprecations when possible.
+* Removed some deprecations when possible;
-* Fixed seed for reproducibility.
+* Fixed seed for reproducibility;
 * Decoding with different examples.

 Detailed changes are listed in `annotated_transformer.nbdiff`.